prysmaticlabs/documentation/website/docs/install/install-with-script.md

 }>
 <TabItem value="lin">

-1. Create a working directory and enter it:
+1. Open a terminal in the desired directory for Prysm.
+Then create a working directory and enter it:

 ```sh
 mkdir prysm && cd prysm